DominikAngerer/typescript-social-share/README.md

 <button data-social-share="https://github.com/DominikAngerer/typescript-social-share" data-social-share-type="facebook">Share on facebook</button>
 ```

+If `data-social-share` was left empty it will automatically share the current URL of the visitor.

 ### Pinterest

 For Pinterest you also need a media Parameter (image or something) which should be displayed on pinterest.
 Simply add `data-social-share-media` to your button.